Return of Federal Funds

 Return of Funds Policy for Federal Title IV Financial Aid Recipients Who Withdraw

 Background: When a student withdraws from Marian University after a financial aid payment period has begun, the school, the student, or both may be required to return a calculated portion of the federal student aid funds awarded to him/her for that payment period.

-Attendance & the Date of Withdrawal: For the purposes of this policy, the Office of Financial Aid will use attendance records maintained by the Office of the Registrar to determine the last date of attendance for a withdrawn student.
-These attendance records will be used for both Official Withdrawals (the student notifies the Office of the Registrar of his/her intent to withdraw) and Unofficial Withdrawals (the student simply stops attending classes).
+Attendance & the Date of Withdrawal: There are two kinds of Withdrawal: Official and Unofficial.
+Official Withdrawals happen when the student notifies the school of his/her intent to withdraw.
+Unofficial Withdrawals happen when a student simply stops attending classes.
+For the purposes of this policy, the Office of Financial Aid will use attendance records maintained by the Office of the Registrar to determine the last date of attendance for any Officially or Unofficially withdrawn student, and base the calculations on this date.
 If there is no record of attendance, all of the student’s financial aid for that payment period will be returned and/or canceled, and the student will be responsible for any balance due.

 Scheduled Breaks: Breaks during the payment period that are 5 or more days in length are not included in calculations made under this policy.
 Thanksgiving Break in the Fall and Spring Break in the Spring are examples.

 Percentage of Aid Earned by the Student: This is determined by dividing the number of days in the financial aid payment period that the student attended by the total number of days in the payment period.
 A student who is otherwise eligible for Title IV financial aid is considered to have “earned” a percentage of that aid that is equal to the percentage of the payment period that the student attended.
 This earned amount of aid is the amount the student is allowed to retain on his/her student account.